-ICOS Sweden is a national research infrastructure presently consisting of a consortium of six partners: Lund University, Gothenburg University, the Swedish University of Agricultural Sciences, Uppsala University, the Swedish Meteorological and Hydrological Institute, and the Swedish Polar Research Secretariat.
+ICOS Sweden is funded as a research infrastructure of national interest and consists at present of a consortium of six partners: Lund University, University of Gothenburg, the Swedish University of Agricultural Sciences, Uppsala University, the Swedish Meteorological and Hydrological Institute, and the Swedish Polar Research Secretariat.
 Lund University hosts the consortium and the coordination office, with the director of ICOS Sweden also acting as the national Focal Point.
 All the partners of ICOS Sweden have active roles in many subfields within atmospheric, marine, and earth systems science.

 ICOS Sweden contributes to observations in all three ICOS observation networks.
-The ICOS Sweden network consists of 11 stations (Figure 23; Table 23), of which six are Ecosystem stations representing boreal forests and boreal to subarctic mires, and two are Ocean stations representing the Baltic Sea.
+The ICOS Sweden network consists of 11 stations (Figure 27; Table 24), of which six are Ecosystem stations representing boreal forests and boreal to subarctic mires, and two are Ocean stations representing the Baltic Sea.
 The three Atmosphere stations are co-located with the three forest Ecosystem stations, representing a north-south gradient in the country.

 The ICOS Sweden research infrastructure has been in operation at most Ecosystem stations since 2014.
-Three stations have long measurement records: Norunda Ecosystem station and Östergarnsholm since 1995, and Degerö since 2001.
+Three stations have long flux measurement records: Norunda Ecosystem station and Östergarnsholm since 1995, and Degerö since 2001.
 The Ecosystem stations primarily provide data on greenhouse gas concentrations and fluxes as well as latent and sensible heat fluxes.
 In addition, several meteorological and soil parameters and complementary ecosystem parameters are measured.
 The Atmosphere stations include tall-tower measurements of concentrations of greenhouse gases in the well-mixed boundarylayer.
 The Östergarnsholm Ocean station measures meteorological variables, together with the concentration and fluxes of CO2 and other gases from ocean surface waters and the near-surface atmosphere.
-The M/S Tavastland SOOP provides continuous data of CO2 and other oceanographic parameters along the bi-weekly Oulu-Kemi-Lübeck transect.
+The M/S Tavastland SOOP provides continuous data of CO2 and other oceanographic parameters.

 All three Atmosphere stations received the ICOS label in 2018.
-Hyltemossa, Norunda, Svartberget and Degerö Ecosystem stations received the ICOS label in 2018-2019.
-The remaining stations are expected to be labelled in 2022.
-Several stations are colocated with other RIs such as ACTRIS, SITES (a national RI for terrestrial and limnologic field research) and NordSpec (a research network for spectral data collection).
+Hyltemossa, Norunda, Svartberget and Degerö Ecosystem stations received the ICOS label in 2018-19, Abisko Stordalen Palsa Bog received the ICOS label in spring 2022.
+The remaining ecosystem station is expected to be labelled in autumn 2024.
+All stations are co-located with at least one other RI such as ACTRIS, SITES (a national RI for terrestrial and limnologic field research) and NordSpec (a research network for spectral data collection).

-Figure 23: The ICOS Sweden station network.
-The numbers in the map correspond to the numbers in Table 23.
+Figure 27: The ICOS Sweden station network.
+The numbers in the map correspond to the numbers in Table 24.
+The three multi-domain stations all include atmosphere and ecosystem observations.